-There may be some instances in the NEM where planned network outages to maintain critical power system equipment will reduce system strength to a level that could cause power system security or market efficiency issues.
+There may be some instances in the NEM where planned network outages to maintain critical power system equipment will reduce system strength to a level that could cause issues with maintaining power system security, a reliable operating state, power system reliability or efficient market outcomesefficiency issues.

 For the purposes of NER 5.20.6(f)(3)(iii), AEMO will compile a list of critical planned outages for each SSN alongside its annual determination of minimum three phase fault levels.
 SSSPs are expected to incorporate the impact of these critical planned outages into their planning to ensure the minimum three phase fault level is maintained at each impacted SSN for the duration of each relevant outage in accordance with the power system security principles.
-For example, this may be achieved through provision of system strength services, provision of operational limit advice or operational contingency plans to AEMO, or a combination of measures14.
+For example, this may be achieved through provision of system strength services, provision of operational limit advice or operational contingency plans to AEMO, or a combination of measures.

-This section provides the impact and duration criteria against which AEMO will select any critical planned outages for this purpose.
+This section provides the impact and duration criteria against which AEMO will select any critical planned outages-in consultation with by consulting with with real time\its operations staff and with-SSSPs, and by considering whether a for this purpose.